Hands with purple ribbon

 • Avoid victim-blaming.
 Tell the victim that the abuse is not their fault.

 • Offer help.
-Offer specific forms of help and information, such as providing child care, driving them to appointments or assisting with pets.
+Offer specific forms of help and information, such as providing childcare, driving them to appointment, or assisting with pets.